Index

 Source: OHID, based on NHS England and Office for National Statistics data

-For women during the year 2022/23, there were 613 admissions to hospital for alcohol-specific conditions.
+For women during the year 2023/24, there were 795 admissions to hospital for alcohol-specific conditions which is an increase of 182 admissions since last year.

 Compared with benchmark